-28 > Related Party Transactions
+27 > Related Party Transactions

 The Company eliminates transactions carried out with its subsidiaries and carried out between the various subsidiaries of the group on consolidation.
 The Company provides investment management services to its pension plans.
 These services are offered by the Company in the normal course of business and are subject to normal market conditions.
-The Company concludes transactions with associates.
+The Company also concludes transactions with its parent company and certain of its subsidiaries, as well as with associates.
 These transactions are concluded in the normal course of business and are subject to normal market conditions.